 Suze Orman, on her CNBC show, recently answered a question from a viewer stating that a reverse mortgage is a better option than selling shares.
-SUZE Orman has issued a warning to homeowners and explained the risks of inverted mortgages.
-I put her in contact with an expert in the United States on reverse mortgages and to get her out of there, because the truth is that the person never explained to her what she was getting into.
-In Carol's case, she didn't know that the inverted mortgage company was going to pay off her mortgage loan.
+SUZE Orman has warned homeowners and explained the risks of inverted mortgages.
+I put her in contact with an expert in the United States on reverse mortgages to get her out of there because the truth is that the person never explained to her what she was getting into.
+In Carol's case, she didn't know that the inverted mortgage company would pay off her mortgage loan.

-Ms. Orman added that she is trying to get Carol out of the reverse mortgage, since the cold caller didn't explain what she was getting into.
-His recommendation is that older homeowners consider a reverse mortgage as an emergency fund of last resort during retirement, rather than a major part of a retirement plan.
-In her podcast, the podcast Women %26 Money by Suze Orman, the money guru took the example of a listener named Carol, 71, who is a widow.
+Ms. Orman added that she is trying to get Carol out of the reverse mortgage since the cold caller didn't explain what she was getting into.
+His recommendation is that older homeowners consider a reverse mortgage as an emergency fund of last resort during retirement rather than a major part of a retirement plan.
+In her podcast, Women %26 Money by Suze Orman, the money guru took the example of a listener named Carol, 71, a widow.

-Coming from a person classified as a money expert, the argument Orman uses to warn against reverse mortgages is a bit simplistic.
+Coming from a person classified as a money expert, Orman's argument to warn against reverse mortgages is a bit simplistic.
 This is according to personality and financial media advisor Suze Orman, who spoke last week on her podcast “Suze Orman's Women %26 Money”.